rosswintle/turbo-admin/readme.txt

 How am I supposed to work with this clutter?

 ## If the WordPress Dashboard is slowing you down, Turbo Admin is here to speed you up.

-Work faster with WordPress using a quick-access command palette and a collection of Dashboard improvements.
-Simply install, activate and go!

 Turbo Admin's main features are: